eringiglio/mousetv-1/README.txt

 This project uses an inexpensive raspberry pi 4.

-Here are some part that will be needed in order to make it work:
+Here are some parts that will be needed in order to make it work:

 -Magnetic door sensor
 -Raspberry pi camera CSI connector